 At Mitte, we are also playing our part in providing an innovative solution to improve lives through better water.
-Our water system is the first in the world that both purifies and enhances tap water, allowing users to drink not just pure, but also healthy water* at home.
-Our distillation-based technology first purifies tap water by removing contaminants such as pharmaceuticals, microplastics, heavy metals, and more, then enhances the clean water with essential minerals that are good for health*.
+Our water system is the first in the world that both purifies and enhances tap water, allowing users to drink pure water at home.
+Our distillation-based technology first purifies tap water by removing contaminants such as pharmaceuticals, microplastics, heavy metals, and more, then enhances the water with essential minerals.

 When it comes to solving the water crisis, there are no silver bullets.
 While complex problems don’t always have simple solutions, we remain optimistic that the innovations and technology can make the future better for everyone.

 The information contained in this article is provided for educational and informational purposes only, and should not be construed as health or nutritional advice.